OMeta: Vs. JavaScript

-operands, it is believed that performance is affected negatively.".

 Where OMeta gains time on the vanilla implementation, however, is in lexing.
 JavaScript's vanilla lexer slows down significantly due to a method by which the implementation converts the entire program into a string through Java before the lexer starts.
 Despite this, the OMeta implementation runs significantly slower overall.

 OMeta also falls behind in terms of error reporting.
 While vanilla implementations return the correct error message in about "92% of the test cases" in terms of error location, OMeta simply returns "Match failed!" to any given error.
 Finding the source through OMeta requires "manually...counting the newline characters in the semantic action code in order to output at least the line number at which parsing fails".

 OMeta#

-OMeta# is a project by Jeff Moser meant to translate OMeta/JS into a C# functionality; as such, the design of OMeta# is based on Alessandro Warth's OMeta/JS design..
+OMeta# is a project by Jeff Moser meant to translate OMeta/JS into a C# function; as such, the design of OMeta# is based on Alessandro Warth's OMeta/JS design..
 The goal of the project is to give users the ability to make working languages with high simplicity.
 Specifically, OMeta# is intended to work as a single tool for .NET language development, reduce the steep learning curve of language development, become a useful teaching resource, and be practical for use in real applications.
 OMeta# currently uses C# 3.0 as OMeta's host language rather than 4.0; because C# 3.0 is a static language rather than a dynamic one, recognition of the host language within OMeta# is "two to three times uglier and larger than it might have been" in a dynamically typed language.